 - If you borrowed money to buy the car, how much interest did you pay the bank (the bank will let you know if you ask them)

 - If you have an office in the house:

-- How much did you spend to heat the house in 2019?
+- How much did you spend to heat the house during the year?